HOP VALLEY TRAIL

 The Hop Valley Trail is not exactly a destination hike that the general public would be interested in, but for those looking for pleasant scenery that gets away from the crowds, this isn't a bad way to spend a day.
 Fall is probably the most pleasant time of year to hike here; in summer, the heat and sandy trail can make for miserable hiking, and in spring, the Hop Creek crossings can be deep and muddy.
 There are probably two reasons to hike through Hop Valley:

 The Hop Valley Trail is an easy to follow route with only a few spots where one has to pay attention to navigation.
 Starting at the Hop Valley Trailhead, the mostly level trail heads north into the sandy, sagebrush-laden, high desert.
 Roughly 1.5 miles from the trailhead is the fence that signals the start of the private inset of land and cattle territory.
-Hop Valley Trail Be sure to close the gate behind you.
-The sandy trail continues heading north and you will see more signs of ranching, including a dammed up seasonal pond.
-The trail then begins to slowly descend and we start to get some impressive views of Hop Valley below and the Kolob formations in the distance.
+Be sure to close the gate behind you.

 After a fairly steep and rocky final downhill, we arrive at the floor of the valley.
 For the next several miles, there is no official trail; just follow the paths of use down the valley.
 The head of the valley is fairly swampy, then it turns into a flowing creek with the help of a stream coming from a side canyon to the east.
 The scenery here is quite beautiful, but there are cow droppings everywhere, several unavoidable muddy stream crossings, and you are likely to have several live bovine encounters.
 Keep in mind that although the water appears to be nice and clear, it is contaminated with cattle feces.
 Several canyons to the east beckon for random exploration if you have the time and energy.

 Roughly five miles into the hike is the northern NPS gate (spanning the entire canyon) which marks the end of the cattle zone.
 The campsites are located just north of the gate, and you may notice how remarkably more pleasant the ground plantlife looks.
 In the vicinity of Campsite A, keep an eye out for NPS markers that signal the trail crossing over and heading up the west side of the valley.
-Hop Valley Trail If you miss the trail and continue to follow the now-dry streambed, you will eventually get shelved and will have to backtrack or bushwhack.
+If you miss the trail and continue to follow the now-dry streambed, you will eventually get shelved and will have to backtrack or bushwhack.
 (There are also numerous old overgrown horse and game trails in this area that may trick you into following them.
 Note on the map how far west of the streambed the official trail winds up going.)

 Campsite Descriptions: